IBM-Cloud/docs/dedicated/index.md

 <li>Cultivates a long-term relationship between you and {{site.data.keyword.Bluemix_notm}} development, support, and services that you use.</li>
 </ul>

-The {{site.data.keyword.Bluemix_notm}} support and operations team that works with you on your {{site.data.keyword.Bluemix_notm}} instance might access your local environment, but does so only for the following reasons.
+The {{site.data.keyword.Bluemix_notm}} support and operations team that works with you on your {{site.data.keyword.Bluemix_notm}} instance might access your dedicated environment, but does so only for the following reasons.

 <ul>
 <li>To respond to alerts and perform operational maintenance</li>